 “Grouting” the Tiles

 Because I used the caulk “grout,” this step will be a bit different if you go with a traditional grout.
-The Keracaulk is silicone based, which means it is flexible, as opposed to grout, so once it dries, it hardens.
+The Keracaulk is silicone based, which means it is flexible, as opposed to grout, where when grout dries, it hardens.
 The Keracaulk takes 72 hours to dry—so again more finesse!

 To use the Keracaulk, cut the tube at an angle, creating a small hole.
 Slowly and carefully squeeze out a bead of caulk into to spaces, the more carefully you fill the lines, the less cleanup you’ll have.
 Be sure to work in small sections, so the caulk/grout doesn’t dry.